-To clarify: a rider born in 2003 can compete in U11, U15, U19 or Open categories, or a rider born in 1996 can compete in U19 or Open.
-It is the same for Over 30 and Over 40: a rider born in 1968 can choose to compete in Over 40, Over 30 or Open.
+To clarify: a rider born in 2004 can compete in U11, U15, U19 or Open categories, or a rider born in 1996 can compete in U19 or Open.
+It is the same for +30 and +40: a rider born in 1968 can choose to compete in +40, +30 or Open.

-- 4.2 The Cable Wakeboard World Council will ensure that all riders' passports are checked for verification of age. - 4.3 Only riders born in 2003 or before can take part at Titled events (Confederation or World Championships). - 4.4 For Titled events there will be a minimum of 6 riders required to open a category, with the exception of Over 30 Ladies, Over 40 Men and Ladies where 4 riders of at least three different nationalities are required.
+- 4.2 The Cable Wakeboard World Council will ensure that all riders' passports are checked for verification of age. - 4.3 U11 categories will only be used for the national level events and rankings.
+Only riders born in 2004 or before can take part at International Titled events (Confederation or World Championships). - 4.4 For Titled events there will be a minimum of 6 riders required to open a category, with the exception of +30 Ladies, +40 Men and Ladies where 4 riders are required.
+In both cases, at least three different nationalities will be required to open a category.
 The Organizer will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other international events, there will be a minimum of 3 riders required to open a category. - 4.6 For all international events, there will be only Junior and Open Categories in Wakeskate. - 4.7 Double starts at one competition are not allowed.
 Starting in one wakeboard and one wakeskate category at one competition is not considered as double start, but higher entry fees could be charged as decided by the relevant Council.